ThePoShWolf/Modrify/Modrify/docs/Get-MutaGameEnvironment.md

 ```

 ## DESCRIPTION
-The GameEnvironment object created by Set-MutaGameEnvironment has a lot of useful information about your game including the data folder path, the load order file path, and your load order.
+The GameEnvironment object created by Set-ModrifyGame has a lot of useful information about your game including the data folder path, the load order file path, and your load order.

 ## EXAMPLES